The mention of coding boot camps may conjure images of helmets and laptops. Far from it.

 And the perks can differ, too.
 Some offer flexible payment plans and scholarships or partial tuition reimbursement if you’re getting a job with a partner company.
 Others, like App Academy, only require you to pay tuition after you get a developer job.

-Skilledup.com offers a list of available coding programs along with descriptions, required experience, costs and payment plans, how selective they are, application process, class size and length, contact information, and whether or not they offer job assistance or refunds.
+Skilledup.com allows you to search and compare courses along with descriptions, required experience, costs and payment plans, how selective they are, application process, class size and length, contact information, and whether or not they offer job assistance or refunds.

 Women and Coding

 The Course Report study shows an increase in women pursuing programming.
 While only 14.5% of women pursue a bachelor’s degree in the field, about 38% of coding program attendees are women, according to Inc.

 One possible explanation for this boost is there are scholarship opportunities for women.
 Women2.com provides a list of some of these scholarships, such as DevPoint Labs in Salt Lake City and Las Vegas that offers a $2,000 scholarship for women, or Dev Bootcamp in New York, Chicago, and San Francisco, which teamed up with Girl Develop It to offer a $2,500 scholarship.

 What Are the Results?